PDXpert PLM Software

 - You can also specify which characters are not considered when a Next assignment value is incremented.
 Since these characters are only examined when the sequence increments, you can (for instance) use a skip character as the initial value for an identifier and it will never be used in a subsequent assignment.

-- Example: If the letters "IOZ" are invalid, then the Next assignment value of "CH9Y9" is incremented to "CJ0A0".
+- Example: If the letters IOSZ are invalid, then the Next assignment value of "CH9Y9" is incremented to "CJ0A0".

-- If your company mixes letters and numbers in the same identifier (not a best practice), then the letters BIOQSZ are good candidates to be skipped since, in some typefaces, they are difficult to distinguish from numbers.
+- If your company mixes letters and numbers in the same sequence (not a best practice), then the letters BIOQSZ are good candidates to be skipped since, in some typefaces or handwritten notes, they are difficult to distinguish from numbers.

 - Active: users can select